Hot Shelter downgrades

 The lion on the second floor has lost some texture animations:

 The sewers area looks quite different in SADX.
 The water is no longer animated, the lighting is replaced with green vertex colors, yellow fog is replaced with blue, and you can’t see as far as in the Dreamcast version.
-While SADX is believed to have better draw distance in some levels, it’s certainly not the case with this level:
+While SADX has better draw distance in some levels, it’s certainly not the case with this level:

-The static water looks passable with the Gamecube’s distortion effect, however it’s hard to say if its static low-resolution texture is an improvement over the animated green wave texture in the Dreamcast version:
+The static water looks passable with the Gamecube’s distortion effect, however it’s hard to say if the static low-resolution texture is an improvement over the animated green wave texture in the Dreamcast version:

 The giant fan areas have also been redesigned slightly.
-Outside of downgraded lighting, the change does not involve any particular downgrades (or improvements for that matter).
+Other than reduced lighting, the change does not involve any particular downgrades (or improvements for that matter).
 Looking at these screenshots side by side makes it hard to tell which is the supposedly enhanced version, especially considering the original game’s richer color scheme and more vibrant character lighting.

 The strange-looking square on the floor near the end of the level is supposed to be a light texture.
 It is using an incorrect blending mode, which makes it look like grating.
 Note how the big ceiling light is also missing in SADX.

 The pinball area has also lost some lighting detail in the ports, but SADX adds other details to compensate – for example, the borders of the pinball are animated and more colorful than in the original game.
-Some people may prefer the look of the PC version because it’s brighter, but that isn’t how it was intended to look.
+The PC version looks brighter, but that isn’t how it was intended to look.
 It’s a side effect of the PC version’s poor rendering setup that makes it unable to replicate the Gamecube version’s lighting.

 The NiGHTS board has received a minor redesign, with the glass area made green and less shiny.
 Texture quality degradation is quite noticeable in the whole area.
 The ports also add some strange dotted lines around the borders: